-Our four programmatic areas are designed to help CPQCC members improve the quality of care for California’s most vulnerable infants and have led to dramatic reductions in mortality and morbidity across the state.
+Our four programmatic areas are designed to help CPQCC members improve the quality and equity of care for California’s most vulnerable infants and their families and have led to dramatic reductions in mortality and morbidity across the state.
 Between 2006 and 2015, our member hospitals contributed to a:

 - 21% reduction in mortality for very low birth weight (VLBW) infants